czechoa/Data_mining_methods/README.md

 Data are from kaggle challenge https://www.kaggle.com/c/bike-sharing-demand.

 First part is Exploratory analysis (Analiza_Ekspolaracyjna).
-The purpose of the data exploratory analysis is to check the relationship between the possessed data, to examine their ranges and degree of variability, to analyze the degree of data filling, visualization.
+The purpose of the data exploratory analysis is to check the relationship between the possessed data, to examine their ranges and degree of variability, to analyze the degree of data filling, visualization and making a hypothesis.

 The second part of the project (Regression_models) is related to the development of a regression model through the use of feature selection and regularization methods.